randreu28/quote-generator/README.md

 deno task start
 ```

 This will watch the project directory and restart as necessary.
+Notice that this
+runs with the `--unstable` flag, which allows us to use the (currently on beta)
+KV deno database.